 • Medical bills

 If you are about to default, or already have a judgment against you involving one or more of these debts, we may be able to help.

 If you have unsecured debt or loans, or aren't sure if they are unsecured, we can help you find out if your debts qualify for our debt negotiation services in your free phone consultation.

-You Must Have More Than $5,000 in Unsecured Debt
+You Must Have At Least $7,500 in Unsecured Debt